An assortment of separate editions of Macbeth with extracts from other publications, mostly relating to specific productions of the play.

 I have not yet been able to get hold of the acting edition published by John Tallis & Co. in January 1851.
 This is the script of the play ‘as produced at the Theatres-Royal Covent Garden and Drury Lane, whilst under the management of W. C. Macready, Esq., and now universally adopted by the principal theatres in England, Ireland, Scotland, and America’; so Tallis’s advertisements say.

 An edition of the play as it was staged by Charles Kean at the Princess’s Theatre in 1853.
-I have omitted all the annotation, with the exception of four footnotes which are in a category by themselves: they mark the places where Kean had fallen for some of the spurious emendations propagated by John Payne Collier.
+I have omitted all the annotation, with the exception of four footnotes which are in a category by themselves: they mark the places where Kean had fallen for some of the emendations proposed by John Payne Collier.

 An edition of the play published in New York in 1878, based on the prompt-book used by Edwin Booth.
 Some of the annotation was supplied by Booth himself, some by the editor, William Winter.
 (The format is abnormal: I have not tried to reproduce it, only to convey some idea of it.)